Spring Boot error message: Failed to configure a DataSource

 public class DemoApplication

-When Spring parses all your classes, their imports, their dependencies etc. it try to guess the services that you need in you application.
-In most of the cases there is some implicit reference in the packages imported that referes to a Database.
+When Spring parses all your classes, their imports, their dependencies etc. it will try to guess the services that you need in you application and, more prone to error, it will try to configure them.

 In my case a reference to the HikariDataSource is found in the classLoader :